cierra00/client-organizer/README.md

 I would like to recreate this application using React, where some of the bugs can be resolved.

 # License
-This project is an ongoing project for class and is not to be redistributed.
+This project is a final project for class and is not to be redistributed.